openvinotoolkit/openvino_notebooks/notebooks/210-ct-scan-live-inference/README.md

-# Live Inference and Benchmark CT-scan Data with OpenVINO
+# Live Inference and Benchmark CT-scan Data with OpenVINO™

-## Kidney Segmentation with PyTorch Lightning and OpenVINO™ - Part 4
+## Kidney Segmentation with PyTorch Lightning and OpenVINO - Part 4

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/openvinotoolkit/openvino_notebooks/HEAD?filepath=notebooks%2F210-ct-scan-live-inference%2F210-ct-scan-live-inference.ipynb)

 ![kidney segmentation animation](https://user-images.githubusercontent.com/77325899/154279555-aaa47111-c976-4e77-8d23-aac96f45872f.gif)

-## What's Inside
+## Notebook Contents

-This Jupyter notebook tutorial is part of a series that shows how to train, optimize, quantize and show live inference on a segmentation model with PyTorch Lightning and OpenVINO.
+This tutorial is a part of the series that shows how to train, optimize, quantize and show live inference on a segmentation model with PyTorch Lightning and OpenVINO.